-In this subtopic, the author is to addresses the total variation of each construct once executed separately.
-In this case, the authors have four type of exogenous construct namely Benefit, Government, Challenge, and Barrier and one endogenous construct namely Motivation.
+In this subtopic, the authoris to address the total variation of each construct once executed separately.
+In this case, the author have four type of exogenous construct namely Benefit, Government, Challenge, and Barrier and one endogenous construct namely Motivation.
 These entire exogenous construct had been tested on Motivation respectively.
 This approach can helps us to identify which one of the factors would contribute the most variation.